LandscapeCombinator/LandscapeCombinator/README.md

 * You can add (regular) splines or landscape splines from OSM data on the landscapes you created.
 * In the Content Drawer, make sure that "Show C++ Classes" is checked in the settings.
-* Search for `SplinesBuilder`, which is a C++ class in the Landscape Combinator plugin, and drag it into your level.
+* Search for `SplineImporter`, which is a C++ class in the Landscape Combinator plugin, and drag it into your level.
 * In the details panel of your newly created actor, select the Splines Source as you wish.
   You can either use a premade query, such as Roads, Buildings, or you can write the query yourself using Overpass syntax.
   For instance, the premade query for Roads is the same as using "Overpass Short Query" with the query: